A Slay Like a Mother review with examples of how the book helped me to overcome my dragon of self-doubt to become a happier mom and person.

 2. The person I’m comparing myself to is someone that I made up in my head.

-The criticism and doubt all comes from myself.
-I’m the one setting over the top expectations.
-I act like I have it together for others.
+The criticism and doubt all come from me.
+I’m the one setting over-the-top expectations.
+I act as if I have it together for others.
 I compare myself to the “perfect” moms on Instagram.
-All of my doubt and negativity comes from inside me, so that’s where I needed to start.
-I needed to slay my dragon of self doubt.
+All of my doubt and negativity come from inside me, so that’s where I needed to start.
+I needed to slay my dragon of self-doubt.

 Raising Future Dragon Slayers

 The chapter that spoke to me the most in this book was about “Raising Dragon Slayers.”
 I definitely don’t want my daughters to inherit my insecurities and self-doubt.
 I want them to be little dragon slayers that know their worth.
 Women that don’t feel like they need to put up a front of perfection for the world.
 Those girls are my biggest motivation for bettering myself and liking myself.
 We repeat daily affirmations together to remind them that they are strong, brave, smart, kind, and beautiful.
 They can take on the world!
 And they shouldn’t let anyone, especially themselves, stand in their way.

 Did I Slay My Dragon?